woman in cap and gown holding diploma.

 Do employers accept Penn Foster High School diplomas?

 Since Penn Foster High School is regionally and nationally accredited, it should be accepted by most employers!
+It is, however, still up to the employer’s discretion.
 Unlike colleges, which may have varying requirements regarding accepted diplomas, most employers just want to see that you graduated from a legitimate high school.
-Since Penn Foster is legitimate – it's regionally and nationally accredited, and licensed – you shouldn’t have any issues when you use your diploma on your job applications!
+Since Penn Foster is legitimate – it's regionally and nationally accredited, and licensed – you likely will not have any issues when you use your diploma on your job applications!

 What does a Penn Foster High School diploma look like?

-If you’re not sure what the online student experience is like and want to make sure that Penn Foster is right for you, don’t take it from us – hear from real Penn Foster students and graduates instead!
+If you’re not sure what the online student experience is like and want to make sure that Penn Foster is right for you, don’t take it from us – read stories of real Penn Foster students and graduates instead!

 Popular Posts